LastL2/node-launcher/README.md

 make helm
 ```

-## Deploy THORChain
+## Deploy THORNode

-You have multiple commands available to deploy different configurations of THORChain.
+You have multiple commands available to deploy different configurations of THORNode.
 You can deploy mainnet / testnet / mocknet.
-The commands deploy the umbrella chart `thorchain` in the background in the kubernetes
+The commands deploy the umbrella chart `thornode` in the background in the kubernetes
-namespace `thorchain` by default.
+namespace `thornode` by default.

 ### Deploy Mainnet Genesis